 What is the fee structure?

-Fees quoted are all inclusive depending on the level of care required and type of room.
+Our fees range from £850.
+Fees are all inclusive depending on the level of care required and type of room.
 In addition, residents pay for their own personal expenditures such as hairdressing, chiropody, newspapers, tobacco and alcohol.
 Should you require any further information or have any queries please feel free to call and speak to either the Manager or the Administrator.